hammer-mt/hommmer/README.md

 We focus on helper functions to clean data, and treat algorithms as commodities.

+### 5. We know less than the client

+Assume the client knows what they're doing, then try to prove otherwise.

 ## Contributors

 These people are building `hommmer` for fun in their spare time.
 Cheers! 🍻